vagos/mccoy/README.md

 ## Citation

-If you use this repository or build upon this work, please cite our paper:
+If you use this repository or build upon this work, please use this citation:

 ```bibtex
 @misc{gemou2025proofofconceptexplainablediseasediagnosis,